Frequently Asked Questions About Pediatric Speech Therapy

 Not necessarily.

-Consult your individual insurance plan for more details.
+Consult your individual insurance plan, as well as our Fees & Insurance page for more details.

 What Should I Do If My Child Has A Lisp?

-Since many children don’t learn to master these sounds until the age of 7 or 8, lisps amongst younger children are common.
+Many children don’t develop the skills necessary to master these sounds until the age of 7 or 8.

-If your child has a lisp, you can help them by modeling s sounds by making a big smile and emphasize the spreading of your lips as the sound passes through.
+If your child has a lisp, you can help them by modeling s sounds.

 You can also use fun ways to remind your child to keep their tongue in their mouth when they are pronouncing s and z sounds.